John Clark Ridpath

 John Clark Ridpath (April 26, 1840 – July 31, 1900) was an American educator, historian, and editor.
 His mother was a descendant of Samuel Matthews, a colonial governor of Virginia.
 Among his most notable works is a series of volumes on a history of the world, titled Cyclopedia of Universal History.

 Youth

-He was born near the village of Fillmore, Indiana, in Putnam County, Indiana.
-His parents were from the part of Virginia that is now West Virginia, and began life under circumstances of great discouragement and hardship.
+Born near the village of Fillmore, Indiana, in Putnam County, Indiana, his parents were from the part of Virginia that is now West Virginia, and began life under circumstances of great discouragement and hardship.
 The son had no early educational advantages besides those that he obtained at frontier schools, but his appetite for books was insatiable, and at seventeen he was a teacher.

 Education and career

 At nineteen he entered Indiana Asbury College (later DePauw University), where he graduated with the highest honors of his class.
 He was a member of Phi Gamma Delta fraternity, as well.
 Before graduation he had been elected to an instructorship in the Thorntown, Indiana academy, and in 1864, he was made its principal.
 This office he held until 1867, when he was chosen to fill the chair of languages at Baker University, Baldwin City, Kansas.
 During the same period he served as superintendent of the Lawrenceburg, Indiana public schools.

 In 1869 he was elected professor of English literature in Asbury College, and two years later he was assigned to the chair of belles-lettres and history of the same institution.
 In 1879 he was elected vice-president of the university, and he was largely the originator of the measures by which that institution was placed under the patronage of Washington C. DePauw, and took his name.
 In 1880, he received the degree of LL.
 D. from Syracuse University.